alexrutar/vs/README.md

 set -x VS_SESSION_DIR "$XDG_DATA_HOME/nvim/sessions"
 ```
 You can also specify the Vim executable with `VS_VIM_CMD`, along with additional options.
+The default value is the first Vim executable found on your path.
-For instance, if you want to use Neovim installed into `/usr/local` in verbose mode, you would
+For instance, if you instead want to use Neovim installed into `/usr/local` in verbose mode, you would
 ```
 set -x VS_VIM_CMD /usr/local/bin/nvim -V
 ```